 He was the most famous brother-in-law of Napoleon Bonaparte.
 Calabria was his last earthly home, as he was captured in Pizzo Calabro and then shot by Bourbon soldiers.

 Sure he was a type with a rather bursting personality.
-That was evident both on the battlefield – where he did not hesitate a second to launch himself furiously on horseback against the enemy ranks 🏇 – and in interpersonal relationships, where exuberance was often the “fuse” of memorable quarrels 🤬 , even with the direct superiors.
+That was evident both on the battlefield – where he did not hesitate a second to launch himself furiously on horseback against the enemy ranks – and in interpersonal relationships, where exuberance was often excessive, the “fuse” of memorable quarrels even with the direct superiors.
 A strong character, no doubt.
-An unstoppable desire to emerge and take the best of life, which always accompanied him, until the dramatic end in Pizzo Calabro.
+He had an unstoppable desire to emerge and take the best of life, which always accompanied him, until the dramatic end in Pizzo Calabro.

 Napoleon understood that this bold knight had potential when, in 1795, Murat promptly sent him cannons to suppress a revolt in Paris.
-After a year, the two became close colleagues, Joachim worked as a close collaborator of the general in the first campaign of Italy against Austria 🇫🇷 💣 .
-Napoleon chose the castle of Mombello as headquarters and home of his family members; here Murat met Carolina Bonaparte, the capricious sister of the great Corsican leader, she was the youngest of the family.
-Certainly Napoleon did not like that courtship which culminated in the wedding in 1800 . 👰 🤵 👑 One of the most ambitious and unscrupulous couples on the political scene of the time was born.
+After a year, the two became close colleagues, Joachim worked as a close collaborator of the general in the first campaign of Italy against Austria.
+Napoleon chose the castle of Mombello as headquarters and home of his family members; here Murat met Carolina Bonaparte 💘 , the capricious sister of the great Corsican leader, she was the youngest of the family.
+Certainly Napoleon did not like that courtship which culminated in the wedding in 1800 .
+Joachim and Carolina, one of the most ambitious and unscrupulous couples on the political scene of the time was born.
 From 1808 until 1815 they were king and queen of the Kingdom of Naples.

 When, in history, the fate of this overflowing character took the direction of Calabria?
 To answer, we must first clarify that, once he became king of Naples, once he had his domain to protect, manage and enhance, Murat began to develop a slow detachment from his brother-in-law – who at that time was the most feared military character in Europe, as well as emperor of France.